36sid/36sid/README.md

 ## 🌱 Currently Learning & Building

 - 🐹 Learning **Go** and exploring systems-level/backend development patterns
-- 🛠️ Building a **CLI tool from scratch** to deepen my understanding of tooling, architecture, and developer workflows
+- 🛠️ Building a **CLI tool from scratch** while learning more about tooling and developer workflows
-- 🔎 Building **PyDocDex** — a search engine for Python documentation focused on faster, smarter developer search experiences
+- 🔎 Building **PyDocDex** — a search engine for Python documentation

 ---